swetakadam/MyToDo/README.md

 I am really excited for the BootCamp  .. hope I get a seat ...

 All these years I have been an API Engineer with some hands on UI design using JSP , HTML , PHP , Angular JS, jQuery.
-Now I am venturing into new mobile world.
+Now I am venturing into exciting Mobile world.

-I hope to improve this app further  ...

 The first version is basic todo list.